jimwhimpey/Valhalla-Island/source/history/index.markdown

 The format for this post has been shamelessly stolen from [Jason Kottke's about page](http://kottke.org/about/) at his venerable weblog, Kottke.org.

 **2012**: Rode my bike in the French Alps.
 Sold everything I owned and moved across the Pacific to work at Flickr in San Francisco.
-Big year.
+A big year.

 **2011**: Fell head over heels in love with Anne.
 Moved into my own place.
 Rode and raced my bike a lot.
 Had problems with Anne resulting in a break up which, looking back, was a mistake.
 Wallowed in inner turmoil.